Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Proposed Mechanisms

-We postulate that when observed by the Big Ear telescope in 1977 one of the clouds in the beam of the telescope was experiencing a transient increase in brightness due to a natural astrophysical process.
-Numerous well-known mechanisms could account for this phenomenon; however, the majority of such processes are also likely to increase the thermal energy or kinematic activity of hydrogen within the cloud, thereby broadening the hydrogen spectral line beyond the 10 kHz range.
-The only mechanism able to produce such a narrow-band signal is a maser.
+We postulate that when observed by the Big Ear telescope in 1977 one of the small cold \HI clouds in the beam of the telescope experienced a transient increase in brightness because of a natural astrophysical process.
+The cloud itself was not bright enough for Big Ear to detect on its own outside of this event.
+In other words, the \wow was a natural phenomenon that was observed unexpectedly when a radio telescope was aimed at the right place and time in the sky.

+Several known mechanisms could account for a transient surge in the brightness of the hydrogen line (see \textit{e.g.}, \citealt{wouthuysen1952excitation,mckee1977theory,lazarian2000velocity,liszt2001spin, furlanetto2006cosmology}); however, most of such processes are also likely to increase the thermal energy or kinematic activity of hydrogen within the interstellar medium, thus broadening the \HI line beyond the observed 10 kHz range.
+Moreover, an increase in spontaneous emission will hardly drive the large surge in brightness able to explain the observed flux in the \wow (see next section).

+Before assessing the astrophysical mechanisms that can explain the peculiar characteristics of the \wow, we need first to constrain some of the properties of the hypothetical source.
+For this purpose, we will assume, as suggested by our data, that the source of the signal was a small \HI cloud in the cold neutral medium (CNM).